ypond/Menstruation__Cycle_Tracker_CSV/README.md

    ## Description

-    This program is my first own project: you can track and analyse your menstruation cycle.
+    This program is my first own python project - a menstruation cycle tracker:
+    You can track your menstruation cycle by date and analyze the data that was put in.